-Yes!!
-We have an internal medicine-pediatrics resident continuity clinic that is staffed by our full-time med-peds clinic faculty.
-Our residents have a half day of clinic once a week, which includes a pre-clinic conference.
-Our clinic is well organized, well run and is the highlight of the week for residents.
+Yes!
+We have an internal medicine-pediatrics resident continuity clinic that is staffed by our full-time Med-Peds clinic faculty in conjunction with IM and Peds faculty.
+There is a true emphasis on Medicine-Pediatrics as our categorical IM and Peds clinic sit side by side with one another.
+Our residents have a half day of clinic once a week.
+Our clinic is well organized and well run.
 During a clinic day, we see approximately 50/50 pediatric and medicine patients.
-For those interested in OMM, we also have a 2 half days’ week that is staffed by our osteopathic faculty.
+For those interested in OMM, we also have clinic on specified half days per week that is staffed by our osteopathic faculty.

 - Do you have a night float system?

-Pediatrics: Pediatric call is usually 5-10 nights per 4 week block when on a core service.
-Average is probably closer to 5.
-2-4 weekend shifts when on electives.
+Pediatrics: Pediatric call is usually 5-10 nights per four-week block when on a core service.
+The average is probably closer to five and there are two to four weekend shifts when on electives.

-Medicine: Medicine call is usually 5 nights per 4 week block when on a core service.
-2-4 weekend shifts when on electives.
+Medicine: Medicine call is usually five nights per four-week block when on a core service.
+There are two to four weekend shifts when on electives.

 - Are there employment opportunities for my spouse in Kalamazoo?

-Absolutely.
-Kalamazoo is a thriving business community with exceptional career opportunities in banking, law, education, pharmaceuticals, retail, hospitality and, of course, health care.
-The area is home to Stryker and Pfizer.
+Absolutely!
+Kalamazoo is a thriving business community with exceptional career opportunities in banking, law, education, pharmaceuticals, biotechnology, retail, hospitality and, of course, health care.
+The area is home to Pfizer and the global headquarters for Stryker.

 - What is your program's board pass rate for pediatrics and internal medicine?